sgjava/jcache-tomee/README.md

 * Unit tests provide examples
 * JAX-RS using CDI bean and JCache annotations
 * Stand alone EJB container using CDI bean and JCache annotations
-* Uses Ehcache or Apache JCS provider
+* Uses Hazelcast, Ehcache or Apache JCS provider
 * GeneratedCacheKey using String
 * CacheResolverFactory in order to expose CacheManager used by JCache annotations
 * Uses javax.cache.* only!
 No net.sf.ehcache.* imports used
-* Change JCache provider in pom.xml and configuration file in CacheBean
+* Change JCache provider in pom.xml, configuration file in CacheBean and property files